williamrule/williamrule/README.md

 Applied Mathematics student focused on finance and quantitative research.

-I build research-oriented Python projects in derivatives, empirical finance, and experimental economics.
+I use Python to build projects in quant finance, data analysis, and experimental research.

 ## Featured Projects
 - [BSM-Taylor](https://github.com/williamrule/BSM-Taylor) — Taylor-series approximation of Black-Scholes with pricing, Greeks, error, and speed experiments.